-Line 28b - Enter the amount you wish to claim as Illinois pass-through withholding reported to you by partnerships, S corporations, or trusts on Schedule(s) K-1-P or K-1-T. If you received more than one Schedule K-1-P or K-1-T, add the amounts you wish to claim from all the schedules and enter the total on Line 28d.
-Attach copies of the Schedules K-1-P and K-1-T you received from the pass-through entities to your Form IL-990-T.
+Line 31c - Enter the amount you wish to claim as Illinois pass-through withholding reported to you by partnerships, S corporations, or trusts on Schedule(s) K-1-P or K-1-T. If you received more than one Schedule K-1-P or K-1-T, add the amounts you wish to claim from all the schedules and enter the total on Line 31c.
+Attach copies of the Schedules K-1-P and K-1-T you received from the pass-through entities to your Form IL-990-T. Schedules K-1-P and K-1-T, Step 1, Line 3, must be completed or the pass-through withholding reported on this line may not be credited to your return.